chuckcscccl/rustlr/chapter4.md

      type, and that type is the same as the type of the left-hand side symbol.
   3. There are no labels nor operator precedence/associativity declarations for the other symbols.

-In other words, it infers that the other symbols on the right hand side carry no meaning at the AST level, and thus generates a semantic action for this rule that would be equivalent to:
+In other words, it infers that the parentheses on the right hand side carry no meaning at the AST level, and thus generates a semantic action for this rule that would be equivalent to:
 ```
   Expr --> ( Expr:e ) { e }
 ```
-thus ignoring the parentheses in the AST.
 We refer to such cases as "pass-thru" cases.
 If the automatically inferred "meaning" of this rule is not what's desired, it can be altered by using an explicit left-side label: this will generate a separate enum variant (at the cost of an extra LBox) that distinguishes the presence of the parentheses.
-The rule `Expr --> - Expr` was not recognized as a pass-thru case for two separate reasons: it has a left-side label (`Neg`) and the minus sign was given a precedence.
+The rule `Expr(600):Neg --> - Expr` was not recognized as a pass-thru case for two reasons: it has a left-side label (`Neg`), and the minus sign was assigned a precedence and associativity.
+We can also force the minus sign to be included in the AST by giving it an explicit lable such as `-:minus Expr`.

+In general, the usage of labels greatly affect how the AST datatype is generated.
+Labels on the left-hand side of a production rule give names to enum variants.
+Their presence also cancel "pass-thru" recognition by always generating a type or enum variant for the rule.
+Labels on the right-hand side give names to struct components.
+Their presence on unit-typed grammar symbols means that symbol won't be ignored and will be included in the the type.
+If a non-terminal has a single production rule, the lack of labels on the right-hand side leads to the creation of a simpler tuple struct.
+Finally, the use of box labels such as [e] forces the semantic value to be wrapped inside an LBox whether or not it is required to define recursive types.

+#### Overriding Types and Actions

 It is always possible to override the automatically generated type and action.
 In case of ExprList, the labels 'nil' and 'cons' are sufficient for rustlr to create a linked-list data structure.
 However, the right-recursive grammar rule is slightly non-optimal for LR parsing (the parse stack grows until the last element of the list before ExprList-reductions take place).
 One might wish to use a left-recursive rule and a Rust vector to represent a sequence of expressions.
 This can be done by making the following changes to the grammar.
 First, change the declaration of the non-terminal symbol `ExprList` as follows: